Covid 19 coronavirus: Mediaworks hit by a number of coronavirus cases

 This included keeping safe during the pandemic.

-"We've had a number of people pick up Covid within our organisation," Anderson today told the Epidemic Response Committee, chaired by Opposition leader Simon Bridges.
+"We've had a number of people, just a few, but we've had a number of people pick up Covid within our organisation," Anderson today told the Epidemic Response Committee, chaired by Opposition leader Simon Bridges.

 "We're very mindful of the safety and very supportive of the level 4 lockdown."